Y00ness/AllDijital_Phones/README.md

 # AllDijital_Phones
-Choose your brand and see the price of phones in an Excel file The information is scraped from www.alldijital.ir
+Choose your brand and see the price of phones in an Excel file.
+\nThe information is scraped from www.alldijital.ir